ipozdeev/it-skills-for-research/writing-with-latex.md

 To get latexing up and running we would need a format, an engine, a bibliography processor (to be discussed later) and a text editor.
 You can either install these locally as a distribution (see above), or use docker (pull [texlive/texlive](https://hub.docker.com/r/texlive/texlive)), or use the app called [Overleaf](https://www.overleaf.com/learn/how-to/Creating_a_document_in_Overleaf) to work on your documents online.
 Note that a local installation gives you the most control, but can be frustrating when things don't work; Overleaf is neat, but doesn't allow for an easy integration with your favorite text editor; docker is the preferred solution despite suffering from the usual docker problems, so let's take a minute to see how it could work for you.

-First, select an texlive image [from the dockerhub](https://hub.docker.com/r/texlive/texlive/tags); for most purposes, just use the most extensive (and hence, the heaviest) tag `latest`, which is the default one:
+First, select an texlive image [from the dockerhub](https://hub.docker.com/r/texlive/texlive/tags); for most purposes, just use the most extensive (and hence, the heaviest) tag `latest`, which is the default:

 ```bash
 docker pull texlive/texlive:latest